SLED DOGS FOR DUMMIES

 Our Rules and Regulations

 Our race uses International Federation of Sled Dog Sports (IFSS) rules which outline extensive standards of care for dogs.
 Dogs need to be above 1 year old to compete and for some classes that age limit is raised to 18 months.
-Many mushers you'll meet are also members of Mush with Pride - an organization dedicated to the international dog care standards for sled dog kennels.

 How to Start Mushing